-Students should arrive to the appointment 10 minutes early; if the student is late, the student's appointment may be forfeited.
-Once students have successfully registered, they will receive an IRP card in the post, which they should carry with them at all times and also bring with them if travelling outside Ireland during the duration of their studies as this will be required by airport immigration officials upon reentry.
-The IRP card includes the students name, address, a photograph, and residence details.
-Students are discouraged from booking travel outside of Ireland until they have received their IRP.
+You should arrive to the appointment 10 minutes early; if you are late, your appointment may be forfeited.
+Once you have successfully registered, you will receive an IRP card in the mail, which you should carry with you at all times.
+You must also bring your IRP card with you if you are traveling outside Ireland during the duration of your studies, as it will be required by airport immigration officials upon re-entry.
+The IRP card will include your name, address, a photograph, and residence details.
+You are discouraged from booking travel outside of Ireland until you have received their IRP.
 Re-entry into the country is at the sole discretion of immigration authorities until which time an IRP (Irish Residence Permit) has been issued.